rak-n-rok/Krake/docs/admin/inventory.rst

 keypair
   OpenStack SSH key pair name of public ssh key which will be used for accessing the infrastructure to deploy hosts.
-  Different keys could be used per group or host by they definition in the corresponding host group or directly in the host. key_file
+  Different keys could be defined directly for specific group or host. key_file
   SSH private key file path on local computer for corresponding **keypair**.
 If **key_file** is set to null, the default SSH identity
   (~/.ssh/id_rsa) will be used.